 Out of all on this list, you can find the greatest number of books by and on Nelson Mandela.
 The most famous of them is his autobiography, Long Walk to Freedom.
 The book details his early life, education, and the 27 years he spent in prison.

-Bhagat Singh – The Romantic Hero of the Revolution
+Bhagat Singh – The Romantic Hero of the Indian Revolution

 If there’s one name in India that every political party, irrespective of its ideology, wants to associate itself with, it’s that of Bhagat Singh.
-For every Indian who loves his motherland, the 23-year-old martyr is a symbol of patriotism and unabashed resistance against oppression and British Imperialism.
-And out of all the great revolutionaries of the Indian Freedom Struggle, Bhagat Singh stands out not only as a young and feisty rebel but also as a romantic thinker, whose philosophy of life continues to fascinate the youth.
+For every Indian who loves his motherland, the 23-year-old martyr is a symbol of patriotism and unabashed resistance against oppression and British imperialism.
+Out of all the great revolutionaries of the Indian freedom struggle, Bhagat Singh stands out, not only as a young and feisty rebel but also as a romantic thinker, whose philosophy of life continues to fascinate the youth.

-Bhagat Singh was greatly affected by the Jallianwalla Bagh Massacre, an incident that shook the entire country.
+The Jallianwala Bagh Massacre, which shook the entire country, greatly affected Bhagat Singh.
 Though a staunch socialist at heart, he came to believe that non-violence was not enough to attain independence from the imperial forces, who often used brute force to disburse and torture the protesters.
-This idea was further amplified after the death of Lala Lajpat Rai, who was killed in one such incident of brutal force.
+This idea grew after the death of Lala Lajpat Rai, who died in one such incident of brutal force.

-Though he passed away at a very young, Bhagat Singh left behind a number of works, which are a source of inspiration to millions of Indians.
+Though he passed away at a very young age, Bhagat Singh left behind a number of works, which are a source of inspiration to millions of Indians.
 Most notable of these is his semi-autobiography Why I Became an Atheist, The Red Pamphlet, Introduction to Dreamland, and his famous Jail Diary.